rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Double Slit Experiment.md

-[^1]: Taken from R.Epp
+[^1]: Taken from R.Epp Lecture Notes

 ---

-> 💡 Found this concept helpful?
-[Star Thinkbook on GitHub](https://github.com/rajeevphysics/Thinkbook) to support more intuitive science breakdowns like this.
+> 🧠 Enjoy this walkthrough?
+[Support Math & Matter](https://github.com/rajeevphysics/Obsidan-MathMatter) with a star and help others learn more easily.

 ---